 They are generally tolerant of most soil types, so that isn’t usually a major concern when choosing a planting location.
 However, good drainage is important to ensure that they don’t experience root rot.
 If they’re planted in poor quality soil, consider applying a nitrogen-rich fertilizer a couple of times during the growing season to help provide your plant with the nutrients it needs to grow.
 This becomes generally unnecessary once the plant has reached its full growth potential.

-Spring and Fall are the ideal times to plant Junipers.
+Spring and Fall are the ideal seasons to plant Junipers.
 The mild temperatures in these two seasons allow the plant to acclimate to the landscape before extreme Summer or Winter temperatures set in.